Dates available December-early April *if possible book well in advance

 Highway 31A between Kaslo and New Denver gives quick access to some of the bigger alpine ski tours in the area.
 The trail-head for these tours is reached by driving 1.5 hours north of Nelson.

 Both Mt Brennan and London Ridge offer vast and stunning alpine terrain, fantastically long ski descents and some of the most impressive local mountain scenery.
 While London ridge offers various day tour options Mount Brennan is a long day or a fun 2 days trip.
 To optimize your experience, these tours are best done in the Spring when the days longer, the snowpack deeper and temperatures warmer.

-- Meet your guide at 7:30 am at predetermined location, sign waivers and check gear
+- Meet your guide at 7:00 or 7:30 am at predetermined location, sign waivers & check gear

 - Drive up to ski touring destinations (either skin up from the car or take the ski resort lift)